IN-CORE/incore-usrse24-submission/README.md

     conda activate pyincoreEnv
     ```

-6. **Install pyIncore**:
+6. **Install pyIncore and pyIncore-viz**:
     ```sh
-    conda install -c in-core pyincore
+    conda install -c in-core pyincore pyincore-viz
     ```

-   If you have trouble installing pyincore, or it is taking a long time to resolve the dependencies, try using the
-   libmamba solver by running the following command:
+   If you have trouble installing pyincore and pyincore-viz, or it is taking a long time to resolve the dependencies, try using the libmamba solver by running the following command:
     ```sh
-    conda install -c in-core pyincore --solver=libmamba
+    conda install -c in-core pyincore pyincore-viz --solver=libmamba
     ```

-7. **Install pyIncore-viz**:
-    ```sh
-    conda install -c in-core pyincore-viz
-    ```
-   If you have trouble installing pyincore-viz, or it is taking a long time to resolve the dependencies, try using the
-   libmamba solver by running the following command:
-    ```sh
-    conda install -c in-core pyincore-viz --solver=libmamba
-    ```

-8. **Install pyIncore-data** (optional):
+7. **Install pyIncore-data** (optional): This package is not used in the submitted notebook.
     ```sh
     conda install -c in-core pyincore-data
     ```